Sarjano Khalid: Career

 Khalid made his film entry through Nonsense (2018).
 He joined the sets to learn about the aspects of film making and only appeared in a couple of scenes.
 His next film was Adhyarathri playing opposite Anaswara Rajan.
 Khalid's first lead role was in the film June with Rajisha Vijayan and several newcomers.
 In December 2019, he played a role in the Gautam Menon web series Queen, which marked his television debut.
 In 2020, he played Mohanlal's younger brother in the film Big Brother.
 His next film was R. Ajay Gnanamuthu's Cobra.
 The film is marked as his Tamil debut.

+Personal life

+His father Khalid Aboubacker is a businessman.